dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)
+This is just a quick experiment done in class to get my head around the ideas presented in class and hat is going on with the code.

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+This example is constructed via an Arc and a small circle.
+There is a small issue with the rotate conflicting with the x and y axis's but this could be fixed easily with a Push and Pop I think dependant on whether I can nest them.

 The three parameters per letter:
-  * `size` : radius of the second circle
+  * `rotate` : rotates on the center of the Arc.
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `accentXa` : controls the X axis of the small circle.
-  * `offsety` : y offset of the second circle relative to the first one
+  * `accentYa` : controls the Y axis of the small circle.